-The dental nurses had annual appraisals.
+The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.

-The General Dental Council also requires clinical staff to complete continuing professional development.
 The practice provided support and encouragement for them to do so.